Wander Franco Player Props: Rays vs. Orioles

 Wander Franco At The Plate

-- Franco has had at least one RBI in 33.7% of his games this year (31 of 92), with more than one RBI 11 times (12.0%).
-He has also accounted for three or more of his team's runs in three contests.
+- Franco has driven home a run in 31 games this season (33.3%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on three occasions..

-- In 39 of 92 games this season, he has scored, and 11 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.